How to Increase Website Traffic with SEO Tools

 Before trying to increase website traffic, you need to understand what's holding you back.
 Most sites have multiple issues — and they compound.
 Even one serious technical problem can suppress an entire domain's visibility.

 Any single one of these can cap your traffic.
-All of them together means near-zero visibility — even if your content is genuinely good.
+All of them together can hide a genuinely useful site.
+That is why a website traffic drop audit starts with tools before tactics.

 Where does traffic to a website actually come from in 2026?